Brad-A-M/Gauss-Bonnet/README.md

 # Survey

-* Draft of Gauss-Bonnet book
+* Draft of Using the Gauss-Bonnet Theorem: Algorithmic Applicaitons